 During the summer school, you can also attend guest lectures given by experts from the nuclear industry and attend field visits to nuclear, research and manufacturing facilities.

 In the second year, you remain in France and attend either the Grenoble INP or the Université Paris-Saclay.
 At this stage in the programme, students choose to specialise in one of the following areas:

 - Materials science for nuclear energy

 - Nuclear plant design

 You complete your second and final year with a Master’s thesis, which you undertake at one of our industrial or research partners.
 Your thesis should have a strong focus on innovative solutions and should be and should be aligned with research or technology projects in nuclear energy.
 Working on your thesis gives you privileged access to some of the most prestigious companies, research centres and installations in Europe.
 Their experts become mentors for your research.

 Your thesis corresponds to five months of full-time study and is worth 30 European Credit Transfer and Accumulation System credits (ECTS).

 Details of the syllabus and course structure of the MSc EMINE programme, including mandatory modules and minimum credit points needed to proceed with the programme are available here.

 During the two-year MSc EMINE programme, there are plenty of opportunities for engaging with our industry and research partners, as well as networking with your fellow students across Europe.
 More details are available here.

-Read about our students here, to get an idea of what they think about MSc EMINE programme, and what career paths our graduates have chosen to follow.
+Meet our current students and recent graduates here, to find out what they think about MSc EMINE, and what career paths they have chosen to follow.